 Whether you’re planning your honeymoon, your first trip to Mexico, or your fiftieth, these shopping tips can help you focus on items to treasure.

 In the major cities of Mexico, an array of upscale designer boutiques, galleries, and American-style shopping malls vie for your pesos.
 But why buy a famous brand in Mexico that you can just as easily find at home or online?

 Government-operated Fonart shops deal in quality Mexican-made crafts.
 They're ideal for those who are most comfortable paying fixed prices when shopping rather than bargaining for handmade items.
-Better hotels in resort areas feature shops with well-edited (and also non-negotiable) collections of local goods.
+Better hotels in resort areas stock their shops with well-edited collections of local goods (their prices are usually non-negotiable).

 Local crafts and folk art certain to catch your eye include metalwork, papier-mâché, hand-blown glass, pottery and furniture.
 Dedicated crafts centers, such as Mexico City’s Mercado de Artesanías, are convenient places to survey what’s widely available.
 At those places, it is fine to haggle with vendors by counter-offering with a price 50 percent of what they initially propose — and then settle somewhere in between.

 The best bargains are likely to be found at Mexico's roadside stalls and in rustic markets that dazzle the senses with sights, sounds, and smells.
 Every town (and most neighborhoods) has at least one indoor market, as well as a fresh-air component on the street.
 Exceptional ones are located in areas with major Indian populations such as Oaxaca, Puebla, and Chiapas.